Autumn 2024Order now for delivery from week commencing 18th November for pot grown trees or December for bare-root or mixed tree orders.

 See also Katy

-Katy is an early-season apple that is able to produce large crops of pretty red apples regardless of how bad the summer weather is.
+Katy is an early-season apple that is able to produce reliable crops of pretty red apples regardless of how bad the summer weather is.
 The apples have a sharp tangy flavour and can be eaten fresh or used in pies and crumbles.
 The juice is particularly good.

 Katy is not self-fertile, so needs to be planted with other different apple trees nearby, but it has lovely blossom and is a good pollinator for other apple trees.